-The aims of this policy are to provide:

-- A transparent and practical procedural framework for students, prospective students and relevant staff at UCW - A basis for a consistent, transparent and sensitive approach.
+- 3.1 The aims of this policy are to provide: - A transparent and practical procedural framework for students, prospective students, and relevant staff at UCW. - A basis for a consistent, transparent, and sensitive approach.

-The policy is intended to manage and support, rather than punish, student behaviour that causes significant concern.
-The policy is not intended to deal with emergency or crisis situations.

-Pre-entry

-University Centre Weston is committed to admissions protocols which do not discriminate directly or indirectly against applicants on the grounds of disability (reference should be made to the UCW Admissions Policy for further clarification).
-UCW encourages disclosure of a disability during the application process for courses so that any additional support requirements can be discussed, and where practicable arranged prior to arrival.

-HEART and the HE Learning Support Team will work with prospective students to discuss and co-ordinate support, and will also advise students on applying for a Disabled Students' Allowances.

-When a student's fitness to study may be questioned

-A student's fitness to study may be questioned as a result of a wide range of circumstances.
-These include, but are not limited to the following:

-Serious concerns are raised by a third party, such as a housemate, friend, peer, GP or family member

-- The student has disclosed to a member of staff they have a problem which is seriously impacting on their ability to function - Changes are noticed in a student's demeanour or behaviour, which raise concern.
-For example; changes in appearance or obvious signs of ill-health, a sudden deterioration in academic performance or engagement, mood swings or other uncharacteristic behaviour.

-In all cases the Welfare & Retention Officer (or the HE Specialist Support Instructor: Mental Health and Wellbeing) and the student's personal tutor should be contacted.
-The Welfare & Retention Officer will co-ordinate initial enquiries and advise the appropriate staff (on a need to know basis) of the concern raised and ensure any necessary support is provided.
+- 3.2 The policy is intended to manage and support, rather than punish, student behaviour that causes significant concern.
+The policy is not intended to deal with emergency or crisis situations. - 3.3 HEART and the HE Specialist Support Team will work with prospective students to discuss and co-ordinate support and will also advise students on applying for a Disabled Students' Allowances. - 3.4 A student's fitness to study may be questioned as a result of a wide range of circumstances.
+These include, but are not limited to the following: - Serious concerns are raised by a third party, such as a housemate, friend, peer, GP, or family member. - The student has disclosed to a member of staff that they have a problem which is seriously impacting on their ability to function. - Changes are noticed in a student's demeanour or behaviour, which raise concern.
+For example: changes in appearance or obvious signs of ill-health, a sudden deterioration in academic performance or engagement, mood swings or other uncharacteristic behaviour. - 3.5 In all cases HEART and the student's personal tutor should be contacted.
+The Welfare and Retention or Welfare and Wellbeing Lead at UCW will co-ordinate initial enquiries and advise the appropriate staff (on a need to know basis) of the concern raised and ensure any necessary support is provided.

+4 PROCEDURE

-Stage 1: Informal action
+4.1 Stage 1: Informal Action